Tejpal Singh

 Tejpal Singh is an Indian politician and a member of the 16th Legislative Assembly of India.
-Earlier, he was a member of Samajwadi Party.
-Currently, he represents the Chhata constituency of Uttar Pradesh and is a member of the Rashtriya Lok Dal political party.
+Earlier, he was a member of Samajwadi Party.He is a member of the Rashtriya Lok Dal political party.

 Early life and education

 Tejpal Singh was born in Mathura district.
 He attended Agra University and attained Master of Arts degree.

 Political career

 Tejpal Singh has been a MLA for three terms.
 He represented the Chhata constituency and is a member of the Rashtriya Lok Dal political party.

 In 1997, he criticised B. R. Ambedkar as the "biggest traitor of India" and a "British agent".
 He also criticised BJP for staying silent over the spread of Anti-Hindu sentiments by the Ambedkarites.